GfSE/SpecIF/documentation/03_SpecIF_Diagram_Exchange.md

 ```

 The sequence of the group elements determine the drawing order.
-So the top-most element shall be defined with the last group-child.
+So the top-most element shall be defined within the last group-child.

-In the example the drawing is done in the sequence: diagram, element #1, element #2, connector #3
+In this example the drawing is done in this sequence: diagram, element #1, element #2, connector #3.

 ## SpecIF diagram exchange metadata

-To enable the navigation from SVG to the resource and statement data and to include some additional semantic information to SVG,
+To enable navigation from SVG to resource and statement data and to include some additional semantic information to SVG,
 the SpecIF standard defines tags to be included in the metadata of the SVG group elements (&lt;g&gt;)

 For declaring groups representing resources, statements or the entire diagram, the ``class``-attribute of the group tag is set to the following values:

-* ``specif-diagram`` for the root-group, representing the entire diagram
+* ``specif-diagram`` for the root-group, representing the entire diagram,
-* ``specif-resource-diagram-element`` for a group defining the visualization of a SpecIF resource - child of specif-diagram group.
+* ``specif-resource-diagram-element`` for a group defining the visualization of a SpecIF resource - child of specif-diagram group,
 * ``specif-statement-diagram-element`` for a group defining the visualization of a SpecIF statement - child of specif-diagram group.

 ### Referencing model elements

-In the SVG-group defining the graphical representation of a Resource, a tag called ``resourceDiagramElement`` is used to define a reference to a resource, the model element.
+In the SVG-group defining the graphical representation of a resource, a tag called ``resourceDiagramElement`` is used to define a reference to the resource, the model element.
-The tag has an attribute to reference the ID of a Resource and an attribute to reference the revision of the Resource.
+The tag has an attribute to reference the ID of the resource and an attribute to reference the revision of the resource.
 The revision reference attribute may be missing or empty.
 In that case the newest revision of the resource is referenced.

 The tags to define a reference to a SpecIF resource or statement are called:

-* ```specif:resourceReference ``` for references to resources
+* ```specif:resourceReference ``` for references to resources,
-* ```specif:statementReference ``` for references to statements
+* ```specif:statementReference ``` for references to statements,
-* ```specif:sourceResourceReference``` for a reference to a resource used as a connector source
+* ```specif:sourceResourceReference``` for a reference to a resource used as a connector source,
-* ```specif:targetResourceReference``` for a reference to a resource used as a connector target
+* ```specif:targetResourceReference``` for a reference to a resource used as a connector target.

 ## The tags specif:shape and specif:edge

 All elements in modeling tools are typically graph data, either a node or an edge.
-The nodes can have different kinds of shape; the edges can have different endpoints.
+The nodes can have different kinds of shapes; the edges can have different endpoints.

 To represent these elements semantically in SpecIF as SVG metadata the tags ```specif:shape``` for nodes and ```specif:edge``` for
 connectors are defined.
-Inside these metadata elements, the semantic information in form of references to SpecIF data elements and graphical coordinates and drawing information is included.
+Inside these metadata elements, the semantic information in form of references to SpecIF data elements, graphical coordinates and drawing information is included.

 ### Diagram metadata